manishv1/Ubantu-Developer-SW-Repo/README.md

-# XP-PEN

-Ubantu Driver for my XP-Pen
+# Ubantu Developer Software Repo

+This repo contains all softwares generally I needed to setup new Ubantu machine

+1. XP-Pen software added